anni-x1/text-utils/README.md

-Sure, here's a README.md for your code base:

-Copy
-Insert
 # Textbox Component

 This is a React component that allows users to enter text, convert it to uppercase or lowercase, clear the text, and get a summary of the text.